Mmarucr7/Plaigarism_detection/README.md

 * Add **dual-document highlighting**
 * Deploy backend to Render / Railway and frontend to Netlify

----

-## 📄 License

-You may add MIT / Apache-2.0 here if you want others to reuse your code.

----

 ## ⭐ Contributing

 Pull requests and suggestions are welcome!